fidelix-project/fidelix/doc/third-party-packages.md

 To build a pkgsrc package from source, navigate over to the appropriate package directory under `/usr/pkgsrc`.
 Then run `bmake install`.
 Note that you **must** use `bmake` instead of `make` when building pkgsrc provided packages.

-# Installing Prebuild Binary Packages
+# Installing Prebuilt Binary Packages

 This capability will be forecoming in the future for select packages on select architectures.
 In the meantime, it will be necessary to build third party